alpersonalwebsite/react/5-Controlled-Components.md

 export default App;
 ```

 TinkerBell will be selected by default.
-Then, every-time you click on one of the inputs>radio, the property of the state will be updated, so the selection (value).
-Inspect the changes on the state with React DevTools addon.
+Then, every-time you click on one of the inputs>radio, the property of the state object will be updated, so the selection (value).
+Inspect the changes on the state with React DevTools add-on.

 #### .map() and key attribute